 - Oil and butter: Two types of fat combine for an irresistibly soft and moist crumb.

 If you’re looking for more chocolate cake, check out these chocolate coconut cupcakes, the chocolate cake bake off or the flourless chocolate cake bake off!
+For a chocolate-free option, try this White Texas Sheet Cake.

 What is a Texas Sheet Cake?

-Texas sheet cake is typically baked in a half sheet pan (13×18″) or jelly roll pan (10.5×15.5″) for a thin chocolate-on-chocolate cake served in small squares.
-The cake is typically made with natural cocoa powder for a lightly chocolatey cake.
-Frosting-wise, the fudge frosting is typically made with melted butter, cocoa powder and powdered sugar for a runny, sugary frosting.
+Both the cake and icing are typically made with natural cocoa powder for a lightly chocolatey cake.
+The characteristically fudgy icing often uses melted butter, cocoa powder and powdered sugar for a thin icing with a sugary crunch to it.
 Topping the cake with pecans is optional, but I think this is a non-negotiable for the best flavor and texture!

 Alissa notes that her grandma actually makes this in a large round cake pan (12 or 14″!) instead of a sheet pan.
 Some like to bake Texas sheet cake in a 9×13″ pan or a 12×18″ pan.
 This batter will work in any of the above sizes–it’ll just be much thicker than a traditional sheet pan cake and you’ll need to adjust the bake time accordingly.